Federal research ship to begin studies in the Gulf in 2023

 Oregon State was put in charge of the project to design the ships and oversee their construction in 2013 and will get the first ship, Taani, next summer for its sea trials in the Pacific Ocean.
 The second ship, Resolution, is to be delivered in early 2022 to the University of Rhode Island, which heads the operation consortium for Atlantic research.

-The third ship, which hasn’t yet been named, will have homeports in Gulfport, Mississippi, and in Houma, Louisiana, where the Gulf-Caribbean Oceanographic Consortium will build a dock for it.
+The third ship, which hasn’t yet been named, will have a primary homeport in Gulfport, Mississippi, at the University of Southern Mississippi’s Marine Research Center, and a future secondary homeport in Houma, Louisiana.

 Gulf Island Fabricators in Houma is building all three ships.
 All three are designed to be energy-efficient, from the shape of the bow to showers heated by the engines rather than boilers, Bailey said in an interview.